Direct-high frequency is considered a timeless rejuvenating treatment for the skin.

 A mere ten years after that, this technology became widely used in North America by skin experts.

-It was considered to be a very safe and non-invasive procedure with no side effects at all and it became extremely popular amongst licensed aestheticians who used it to provide treatments for many skin conditions ranging from acne to wrinkles and even hair loss.
+It was considered a very safe and non-invasive procedure with no side effects.
+It became extremely popular amongst licensed aestheticians who used it to provide treatments for many skin conditions ranging from acne to wrinkles and even hair loss.

 Are you thinking of getting a direct high-frequency facial?

-In this article, I am going to explain the benefits and aims of the direct high-frequency facial, as well as point out a few important aftercare advice.
+In this article, I will explain the benefits and aims of the direct high-frequency facial and point out a few important aftercare advice.

 How Does Direct High-Frequency Work?